jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/CRF_renditions.md

 * Consistent use of single quotation marks in the SDTM annotations.
 * Ommision of table border for additions to the CRF itself.
 * Addition of a reference number for each CRF question.
 This has proved usefull when revieving CRFs.
-* Instructions/notes are written using a smaller font and in italics.
+* Instructions/notes are written using a smaller font and in _italics_.

 ## Creating PDF documents
 In all browsers, print the CRF renditions as PDF documents on your disk as either `bcrf.pdf` or `acrf.pdf` submission documents, respectively.
 Please note: